 Use hashtags and the explore page to find other small and independent musicians whose work you genuinely love.
 Follow them and take the time to leave real, valuable comments on their posts.
 In other words, actually, comment on their music or their caption instead of the unfortunately all too common “Cool.
 Check out my music.”

 Be consistent and be supportive and eventually you will start up two-way communication and a relationship of genuine reciprocity.
+On Instagram, two accounts that follow each other and support each other are called “mutuals.”
 In the beginning, it may very well be just these mutuals who are leaving comments on your posts.
 But that honest engagement will lead to more organic discovery.

 Respond to ALL Comments and DMs

 I know it can seem tedious to respond to every single comment you get on Instagram, but it is single-handedly the easiest thing you can do to build more engagement around your posts.

 Think about it – once you respond to your fans, it opens up the opportunity for a conversation, leading to even more comments on your posts.
 Plus, fans who feel like you care about what they have to say are more likely to take the time to comment on future posts.
 It’s a simple action, but responding to comments and DMs can help fans get more invested in your career and move them towards superfans.

 And remember, the comments you get on your posts aren’t just numbers.
 They are real fans voicing their support for you.
 Their support is what will make or break your career, and that’s worth appreciating.

 Just like Twitter, hashtags are important on Instagram.
 Think of them as organic discovery drivers – a way to build a fanbase and get more followers on Instagram.
 People will often browse through certain hashtags to find new posts and new accounts to follow.
 The “Explore” tab will also use your hashtags to recommend your posts to relevant audiences.
 Which is especially important if you’re just starting out.